MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 ms.author: surbhigupta
 ms.localizationpriority: medium
 ms.topic: overview
-ms.date: 05/16/2022
+ms.date: 05/20/2022
 ---

 # Add single sign-on experience

 Microsoft Teams provides single sign-on function for application to obtain signed-in Teams user token to access Microsoft Graph and other APIs.
-Teams Toolkit facilitates the interaction by removing some of the Azure AD flows and integrations behind some simple APIs.
-It enables you to add single sign-on (SSO) features easily to your Teams application.
+Teams Toolkit facilitates the interaction by abstracting some of the Azure AD flows and integrations behind some simple APIs.
+This enables you to add single sign-on (SSO) features easily to your Teams application.

+For applications that interact with the user in a chat, a Team, or a channel, SSO manifests as an Adaptive Card which the user can interact with to invoke the Azure AD consent flow.

 ## Enable SSO support